Blendify/blender-manual/trunk/blender_docs/manual/interface/splash.rst

 Branch
    Optional branch ID.
 New File
-   Options for starting a new project, based on pre-defined application templates.
+   Options for starting a new project, based on predefined application templates.
 Recent Files
    Your most recently opened blend-files.
 This gives quick and easy access to your recent projects.
 Open